mrklaney/stocks-dashboard-lab/README.md

 ssh 172.17.0.2
 ```

-where 172.17.0.2 was my IP; yours may be different.
+where 172.17.0.2 was my IP - yours might be different.
 Just like before the password is "hadoop."
+The Docker instance will ask you right away to create a new password.
-(see IMPORTANT steps at the end of this Step)
+(see IMPORTANT at the end of this Step).

 ### Azure Sandbox